Heat the milk to 70°F in a hot water bath or double boiler. Maintain the milk at 70°F for 15 minutes.

-Cover the pot and let the milk sit undisturbed for 5 to 6 hours, or until you have a clean break.
+Cover the pot and let the milk sit undisturbed 5-6 hours, or until you have a clean break.

-Cut the curds into 3/4-inch pieces.
-Stir with a rubber spatula or a cheese spoon, gently, for five minutes.
+Cut the curds into ¾-inch pieces.
+Gently stir with a rubber spatula or a cheese spoon for 5minutes.

 Return the pot to the water bath or double boiler and heat the curds to 115°F, raising the temperature by only about 1°F per minute.
 Continue to gently stir the curds to help them release more whey and become firmer.